-Valley Youth House’s Pride program is the longest running housing program for LGBTQ youth in Philadelphia.
+Valley Youth House’s Pride program is the longest running housing program for LGBTQ+ youth in Philadelphia.
 Started in 2009, Pride gives youth the opportunity to embrace their identity and overcome the obstacles presented by housing insecurities and homelessness.
-In 2017, VYH launched Pride in the Lehigh Valley.

 Pride provides housing and supportive services for homeless lesbian, gay, bisexual, transgender, queer and questioning (LGBTQ) youth.
 Youth are provided a safe place to be themselves and gain support to make the typical transitions that occur during late adolescence and early adulthood.

 Sheltering Pride is a fundraising campaign launched by the VYH Board of Governors.